TFyre/bambu-farm/README.md

 ### Bouncy Castle
 `X1C` needs SSL Session Reuse so that SD Card functionality can work.
 Reference: https://stackoverflow.com/a/77587106/23289205

+Without this you will see `552 SSL connection failed: session resuse required`.

 Add to `.env`:
 ```properties